aclark4life/parse2plone/README.txt

 .. _`funnelweb`: http://pypi.python.org/pypi/funnelweb

 (Then again, a hammer can be said to be moribund once it leaves the hammer factory.
-End users only care that it drive in the nail.)
+End users only care that it drives the nail.)

 Warning
 -------